JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-04-30-legpipe_alias_en.md

 ## Description

-This pipeline allows you to detect names in quotes and brackets like ("Recipient"), ("Disclosing Parties"), very common in Legal Agreements to reference the parties.
+This pipeline allows you to detect names in quotes and brackets like: ("Supplier"), ("Recipient"), ("Disclosing Parties"), etc. very common in Legal Agreements to reference the parties.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>